decacis/godot_oculus_platform/docs/functions/user.md

 Requests an ID which is unique per org.
 Allows different apps within the same org to identify the user.

-**Returs:** A `GDOculusPlatformPromise` will contain the given user's scoped org ID as a `String`.
+**Returns:** A `GDOculusPlatformPromise` will contain the given user's scoped org ID as a `String`.
 The function will error with a message if an error occured.

 /// details | Example
     type: example